flype44/AmigaOS/cdt-prefs/README.md

 ## About

-This project includes a custom `JSON` catalog of color schemes from popular editors and a Python script (`cdt-prefs-make-all.py`) to generate preference files.
+This project includes a custom `JSON` catalog of color schemes from popular editors and a `Python` script (`cdt-prefs-make-all.py`) to generate preference files.

-It contains a collection of various `Light` and `Dark` color-schemes coming from Atom, GitHub, IntelliJ, KWrite, VSCode, SublimeText, and some other ones.
+It contains a collection of various **Light** and **Dark** color-schemes coming from Atom, GitHub, IntelliJ, KWrite, VSCode, SublimeText, and some other ones.

-You can add new schemes or modify keywords and types as needed. if so it's encouraged to `Pull-Request` this repository.
+You can add new ones or modify keywords and types as needed.
+If so you are encouraged to `Pull-Request` this repository.

 See `cdt-prefs.json` and the script for details.